 Click here to fill out a form to register your interest in getting involved.

-Community is committed to tackling hate crimes and we have partnered with the Stephen Lawrence Day Foundation to raise awareness of such abhorrent crime and to speak out against it.
-The webinar will be attended by members of Community and representatives from schools.
-This will include a 10 minute talk from Hardyal Dhindsa who will discuss his role as crime and police commissioner for Derbyshire and his commitment to tackling hate crime, and how education and early years links into this.
-Stuart Lawrence, brother of Stephen Lawrence will also be joining us to discuss his family’s role in decades of campaigning for justice, and draws on his experience as a former teacher.
+We are committed to tackling hate crimes and we partnered with the Stephen Lawrence Day Foundation to raise awareness of such abhorrent crime and to speak out against it.
+We were also joined by Hardyal Dhinsa, police commissioner for Derbyshire and Stuart Lawrence, brother of Stephen Lawrence who discussed his family’s role in decades of campaigning for justice, and draws on his experience as a former teacher.
+For the full version of the webinar, please contact us at email@example.com.

-The webinar will also provide an overview of the Stephen Lawrence case and cover the following topics:
+This webinar provides an overview of the Stephen Lawrence case and covers the following topics:

 This handbook aims to encourage and remind us of our duties to speak up and act against racism and discrimination.
 We have produced this guide to help our members and reps understand the law around discrimination, and provide advice on how to work in our own workplaces to tackle and prevent racism and racially motivated harassment.